System Sounding BRIGHT? 🕶 Might Be Time to ADJUST YOUR ANTI-SKATE

 So what to do?
 Well, you can begin by setting the anti-skate to the much more sane number I was able to find in this article on the subject.
 Start with .1 to .12 of your downforce ( VTF or tracking weight) and then you can do the fun part of dialing it in by ear.
 Play record after record after record and listen for certain patterns in the sound, hearing how small changes in the amount of anti-skate affects those patterns.

 If you’re anything like me, you’ll be reluctant to do what really, ultimately, needs to be done, and start changing the setting at random to observe how it affects the music.
-Personally, as much I’ve realized that, in audio as in life, sometimes you just have to try stuff and see what happens, I can also find the absence of a clear direction to move in a hinderance to getting started.
+Personally, as much I’ve realized that, in audio as in life, sometimes you just have to try stuff and see what happens, I can also find the absence of a clear direction to move in a hindrance to getting started.
 So to help you get started, here are some tips.

 The right amount of anti-skate gives music its rhythmic energy.